BECKER LAB

 Gracie Hedgpeth (she/her, undergraduate): currently a PhD student at the University of Notre Dame (Dr. Jason Rohr)

-Anushka Sukhadia (she/her, undergraduate): currently a PREP scholar at the University of Oklahoma Health Sciences Center
+Anushka Sukhadia (she/her, undergraduate): currently a PhD student at the University of Oklahoma Health Campus (Dr. Lauren Zenewicz)

 Molly Simonis (she/her, postdoctoral fellow): currently an assistant professor at Auburn University, College of Forestry, Wildlife and Environment